mthiebaux/JSNtemplate/README.md

 <img src="./images/express_client.png" width="500">

 * Comparing a bare-bones CJS server with full featured 'express' server module.
-These utility templates make implementing a server API an easy task, and demonstrates versatile vanilla RPC (remote procedure) support.
+These utility templates make implementing a server API an easy task, and demonstrate versatile vanilla RPC (remote procedure) support.

 * While calling a remote procedure by routed key is not difficult, the challenge was to share a single library source file that both client and server can call, which can create conflicts between CJS and ESM module configurations.